spsforks/SCons-scons-wiki/NeedForSpeed.md

 * Examples
     * Using for loops and hashes to uniquify a list.
 Simple change in Node class yielded approximately 15% speedup for null build.
     * Using `if x.find(‘some character’) >= 0` instead of `if ‘some character’ in x` (timeit benchmark shows a 10x speed difference).
-    * Whether EAFP or LBYL is better depends on the "hit" percentage: if a `try/except` takes the exception most times, then it probably costs more than doing a check up front, and vice versa.
+    * Whether EAFP or LBYL is better for performance depends on the "hit" percentage: if a `try/except` takes the exception most times, then it probably costs more than doing a check up front, and vice versa.
 Don't even bother unless it's a piece of code that is called an awful lot.
     * SCons has its own memoization code, or rather it has a framework for measuring whether the memoization is working effectively.
 Again, if hit percentage is low and the saved computation isn't all the expensive, memoization may not pay off.
 Examine the memo cache stats with the `--debug=memoization` flag.
 Note: `functools.lru_cache` could be an effective alternative to homegrown memoization, but it's Py3-only.
     * Namespace lookups: it may be worth saving multilevel lookups (`SCons.Util.to_str` is going to be slower than `to_str`) if the reference happens in a loop where the line is executed frequently.
 * Method to address
     * Profile the code looking for hotspots first with cprofile, then with line_profiler to examine the hotspot functions.
 Then look for best implementations of code.
 (Use timeit if useful to compare implementations.
 There are examples of such in the [benchmark directory](https://github.com/SCons/scons/tree/master/bench).
+    * Code performance-critical bits in C?
+This hasn't really been considered as SCons has always been "pure Python", and introducing binary bits always vastly complicates the distribution.

 Special note on threading: Python is kind of famous for not getting as much speedup from threading as one might expect from capable machines with lots of cores.
 This is because the Global Interpreter Lock (GIL) allows only one thread to be running Python code at a time.
 However, the way SCons uses threading is not much affected by this - the threads are used in the Jobs module, and are used to spawn the external commands that drive the build - so from the point of view of Python, each running threat is "waiting for I/O" and not spending time blocked by the GIL.